catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 |
 |

-When creating a windows instance you need to select the ``windows-server-2012r2-x86_64`` image from the image list first, then select "Yes" to create new volume.
+When creating a Windows instance you need to select the ``windows-server-2012r2-x86_64`` image from the image list first, then select "Yes" to create a new volume.
 An alert symbol will appear alongside the Size(GB) selector.
 If you hover the mouse on this it will show the minimum size of the volume required to host the windows image.
 Set an appropriate volume size, select "No" to Delete Volume on Terminate then click "Next".

 .. image:: ../_static/fi-windows-volume.png